 - for dissection of specimens, there needs to be additional justification for any project involving the dissection of both sides of a specimen

 - Please provide detailed instructions for shipping specimens, including contact people and their phone numbers and whether the specimens can be shipped in alcohol or buffer.

 - We request return of any unused portions of samples when the project is over.
 If a piece of skin, bone, or fluid-preserved tissue has been used for biochemical analyses, we require the return of an aliquot of DNA to prevent need for additional destructive sampling of the same specimen.
 If slides of sectioned materials are made, we request representative examples be returned, or preferably a digital image of the section.
-Written permission from the Head of the Bird Division is required prior to transfer of material to another institution or researcher.
+Written permission from Birds at Field Museum is required prior to transfer of material to another institution or researcher.

 - In any publications resulting from the use of Field Museum specimens, we request that their voucher numbers (FMNH specimen number) be included.
 An acknowledgment of the grant is expected to appear in any publication, and we would appreciate reprints of any work wholly or partially based on Field Museum material.

-- Researchers should make every effort to deposit molecular sequences in appropriate data bases (such as GenBank), and to include Field Museum voucher numbers.
+- Researchers should make every effort to deposit data in appropriate data bases (such as GenBank), and to include Field Museum voucher numbers.
 We expect data matrices to be made available to (Dryad is an excellent repository).

 - Birds at Field Museum is willing and able to care for all types of collections.
 If you collect specimens as part of your research and can not or do not wish to adequately care for them in the long term, please consider depositing them at a museum.
 The Field Museum gratefully accepts the deposit of such specimens provided they are accompanied by proper documentation and permits (USDA, USFWS, CITES).